SecretFoundation/SNIPs/SNIP-721.md

 ```

 ## Lootboxes and Wrapped Cards
 The [reference implementation](https://github.com/baedrik/snip721-reference-impl) provides a [configuration setting](https://github.com/baedrik/snip721-reference-impl/blob/master/README.md#config) that prevents anyone, even the owner, from viewing or altering the private metadata of a token until it is unwrapped by calling [Reveal](#reveal).
-This enables crating lootboxes or sealed "cards" that have already determined contents instead of randomly determining the contents when they are unwrapped.
+This enables creating lootboxes or sealed "cards" that have already determined contents instead of randomly determining the contents when they are unwrapped.
 If a developer chooses to implement this Seal/Reveal functionality in their own SNIP-721 contract, they may also wish to follow the same message formats.

 ## Messages